Dear Prospective Residents and Fellows,

 Traditional Fellowship Track: During their first month, traditional fellows complete an orientation rotation where they spend a week on each of our three core adult ICUs.
 Subsequently, they complete nine core critical care rotations and three elective rotations.

-Critical care experiences are obtained primarily in our three core adult intensive care units: OHSU’s Cardiovascular and Neurosciences ICUs, and the Portland Veteran’s Administration Surgical ICU, all of which have anesthesia intensivists as medical directors.
-Elective opportunities are available in the Medical ICU, Trauma and Surgical ICU, and Pediatric ICU.
+Critical care experiences are obtained primarily in our three core adult intensive care units: OHSU’s Cardiovascular and Neurosciences ICUs, and the Portland VA Surgical ICU, all of which have anesthesia intensivists as medical directors.
+Our fellows also rotate through the OHSU Medical ICU, and there are elective opportunities available in the Trauma and Surgical ICU and Pediatric ICU.

 OHSU is a Level 1 Trauma Center and a quaternary referral center for Oregon, southwest Washington, northern California, and Alaska, resulting in a diverse and high acuity patient population.

-Throughout their training, our fellows get extensive experience in the peri-operative care of patients undergoing cardiac, thoracic, vascular, neurologic, major spine, and major abdominal operations, including liver transplantation.
+Throughout their training, our fellows get extensive experience in the peri-operative care of patients undergoing cardiac, thoracic, vascular, neurologic, major spine, and major abdominal operations, in addition to heart and liver transplants.
 In the Neurosciences ICU, fellows become comfortable caring for critical neurologic illnesses including hemorrhagic and embolic strokes, seizures, and neuromuscular disorders.
 The Cardiovascular ICU specializes in both surgical and non-surgical cardiac critical care patients and critically ill obstetric patients.
-This experience allows fellows to gain proficiency in caring for STEMI, malignant arrhythmias, heart failure, and post cardiac arrest patients.
+Fellows gain proficiency in caring for STEMI, malignant arrhythmias, heart failure, and post cardiac arrest patients.
 Additionally, OHSU maintains an active adult ECMO program, with both V-A and V-V ECMO, as well as an ECMO transport program.

 Our intensive care units are staffed by a multidisciplinary group of intensivists, including anesthesiologists, surgeons, neurologists, pulmonologists, and cardiologists, fostering a comprehensive critical care education.

-A variety of electives are offered to fellows, including transthoracic echocardiography, radiology, pulmonology, infectious disease, nephrology, palliative care, and ICU administration.
+A variety of electives are offered, including heart failure, transthoracic echocardiography, radiology, pulmonology, infectious disease, nephrology, palliative care, and ICU administration.
 Research opportunities are readily available and we work to identify potential research mentors early in the fellowship.

 OSP sample schedule